aces/Loris/modules/media/test/TestPlan.md

     - A popup should appear prompting to name the file according to the requested format (unless already done so)
     - Once file is named properly clicking on **Upload File** button should trigger file upload and display a progress bar.
   8. Once the file finished uploading a success message should appear on top of the page and fade away in a couple of seconds
-  9. Click on browse tab and make sure the video you just uploaded is shown in data table
+  9. Click on browse tab and make sure the file you just uploaded is shown in data table

 **Test file browsing**
   1. After a couple of files are uploaded, make sure they are properly displayed in the data table